Serving our St.Thomas Site

 - Must be capable of establishing positive interpersonal relationships and able to manage premise operator complaints in a non-confrontational manner.

-- Effective documentation skills and ability to write clearly and concisely in preparing documents and other reports.
+- Effective documentation skills and ability to write clearly and concisely in preparing court documents and other reports.

 - Excellent verbal and written communication skills.